-7.5 Sensitivity Results Output
+7.6 Sensitivity Results Output

-For cases where parameters have been identified for sensitivity analysis, as discussed in Section 6.10, the "Sensitivity" tab provides a flexible means of viewing the analysis results, with options similar to those found under the "Interactive Results" tab.
-In the case of sensitivity analysis results, the selected result for the base case is presented next to the results for runs conducted with the low and high values for the selected sensitivity parameters, as shown in Figure 7-6.
+When parameters have been identified for sensitivity analysis, as discussed in Section 6.10, the "Sensitivity" tab provides a flexible means of viewing the analysis results, with options similar to those found under the "Interactive Results" tab.
+In the case of sensitivity analysis results, the selected result for the base case is presented next to the results of runs conducted with the low and high values for the selected sensitivity parameters, as shown in Figure 7-7.
 The selected parameters are summarized in the table at the top right of the "Sensitivity" tab.
 This table is for information purposes only and is not used in the selection of output to view.

-7.6 Export Option
+7.7 Export Options